Good software development teams don’t fall from trees.

 Business Analyst

-Business analysts work as liaisons between the technical and business side of development.
+Business analysts work as liaisons between the technical and business sides of development.
 They use data to improve processes and generate reports.

 Business analysts may:

-- resolve queries between the technical lead and product manager
+- Resolve queries between the technical lead and the product manager

 - ensure developers aren’t disrupted by business fluff